craigthackerx/craigthacker-dot-dev/docs/index.md

 Interested in collaborating :rainbow:?
 Check out the Libre DevOps website and [get in touch](mailto:craig@craigthacker.dev) with myself for more info!

-## Memes

-I sometimes make memes to find some humour in my work.
-Check out the [Memes](https://craigthacker.dev/memes) page for some of my musings.

 ## Blog

 I have started blogging again!
 Check out what I've got at the [blogs page](https://craigthacker.dev/blog)